conan-io/docs/reference/commands.rst

    commands/create
    commands/export
+   commands/new
    commands/test
    commands/upload

 - :doc:`conan create <commands/create>`: Create a package from a recipe
 - :doc:`conan export <commands/export>`: Export a recipe to the Conan package cache
+- :doc:`conan new <commands/new>`: Create a new recipe from a predefined template
 - :doc:`conan test <commands/test>`: Test a package
 - :doc:`conan upload <commands/upload>`: Upload packages from the local cache to a specified remote